 BlueHost = Perfect for Newbies

 Though we’ve hinted at it throughout this article, let’s come right out and say it.
 As a reliable, trusted brand that has stood the test of time, Bluehost is a perfect “starter” hosting company if you’re looking for general web hosting at a decent price.
-As mentioned, watch out for the upsells.
-Choose a few of them and your monthly fee can go north in a hurry.

 The other type of customer who could benefit from Bluehost would be those who are obsessed with receiving top shelf support for their WordPress website.
 For you, perhaps the peace of mind is worth the expensive rates.
 The reality is that, WordPress is so ubiquitous, almost any web host offers adequate support, and probably cheaper as well.